-Deluxe Residential Builder Pre-license Training (60 Clock Hours)
+Deluxe Residential Builder Pre-License Training

 This 60 hour online pre-license course prepares you for the Michigan Residential Builder PSI exam and includes a downloadable PDF so that you can take the material with you!
 Topics covered include construction laws, business practices and building codes.
 Finally, it includes a final exam you need to prepare you for the state exam.